Audacy, Inc.: History

+Acquisitions

 During the 1990s, the Federal Communications Commission's regulations on the ownership of multiple radio stations were eased, beginning with the introduction of duopoly rules, which allowed a company to own two stations in each radio market.
 Entercom took advantage of the change to expand its presence in the markets where it already operated.
 In April 1995, the company paid $24.5 million for three stations in Portland, Oregon, acquiring KGON, a classic rock station; KFXX, an all-sports station; and KMUZ-FM, a modern rock station.

 In January 1999, Entercom went public in an IPO in which it raised around $236 million.
 In July 1999, the company purchased 43 radio stations from Sinclair Broadcast Group for $821.5 million in cash.
-It was Entercom's largest deal to date.
+It was Entercom's largest deal under that name.
 The deal included stations in eight markets, Kansas City, Missouri; Milwaukee; New Orleans; Memphis, Tennessee; Buffalo, New York; Norfolk, Virginia; and Scranton/Wilkes-Barre, Pennsylvania.
 The deal more than doubled both the number of stations under the company's control, and the number of markets in which it had stations.
 The acquisition made Entercom the fifth-largest radio broadcaster in the United States, with 88 stations in 17 markets.
 That year, Entercom announced that it would direct its radio stations not to play songs that promoted violence.

 On August 21, 2006, Entercom agreed to buy 15 mid-market stations from CBS Radio.
 Locations included Austin, Texas; Cincinnati; Memphis, Tennessee; and Rochester, New York.
 Due to ownership limitations set by the FCC, Entercom had to sell three of its stations in the Rochester market; these were acquired by Stephens Media Group.
 Shortly after the transaction, the company exited the Cincinnati market by trading all four of its stations in Cincinnati and three of its stations in Seattle in exchange for three stations in San Francisco in a deal with Bonneville International.
-A year later, Entercom was investigated for payola and fined $4.45 million by the FCC.